 Madera is a larger medium-sized city located in the state of California.
 With a population of 64,208 people and 13 constituent neighborhoods, Madera is the 137th largest community in California.

-Madera is a somewhat ethnically-diverse city.
+Madera is an extremely ethnically-diverse city.
 The people who call Madera home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Madera, accounting for 78.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Madera residents report their race to be White, followed by Black or African-American.
-Madera also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 77.73% of the city’s residents.
-Important ancestries of people in Madera include Irish, English, Italian, and French .
+Important ancestries of people in Madera include Irish, English, Italian, and Portuguese.

 The most common language spoken in Madera is Spanish.
 Other important languages spoken here include English and Indic languages.